peteroupc/peteroupc.github.io/colorgen.md

 - Procedures to change or set the color used&mdash;
     - in text, foregrounds, or backgrounds of user interface elements (such as buttons, text boxes, and windows),
     - in text or backgrounds of documents (such as HTML documents), or
-    - when generating graphics (such as plots and charts),
+    - when generating graphics (such as plots and charts).

-   are beyond the scope of this document because they generally vary depending on the specific application programming interface, document format, or plotting or charting technology.
 - Determining which colors are used, or used by default, in user interface elements or documents.
 - Color pickers, including how to choose colors with them.
 - Specifics on retrieving colors (including pixel and palette colors) from images or screenshots (besides finding dominant colors).